NizamNB/NawshadBintaNizam.github.io/index.md

 🎉 Welcome to my portfolio!

-I am a Ph.D. student and currently a Graduate Teaching Associate in the department of [Computer Science Engineering][CSE-OSU] at [The Ohio State University][OSU] from Fall 2023.
+I am a Ph.D. student and currently a Graduate Research/Teaching Associate in the department of [Computer Science Engineering][CSE-OSU] at [The Ohio State University][OSU] from Fall 2023.
 I am also a member of the [Audio, Speech and Perceptually-Inspired REsearch (ASPIRE)][ASPIRE] group under the supervision of [Dr. Donald Williamson][williamson-osu].

 [ASPIRE]: https://the-aspire-group.github.io/
 [williamson-osu]: https://engineering.osu.edu/people/williamson.413